 The Holy Grail is a Netflix movie and a comedy about Monty Python and the Holy Grail.

-It’s a shame that the Holy Grail’s luster has tarnishing by its ubiquity.
+It’s a shame that the Holy Grail’s fame has dulled due to its widespread use.
 When we hear terms like “flesh wound,” “ni!” or “vast swaths of territory,” our first thought is usually of having entire scenes read to us by dumb, obsessive nerds.
 Or, in my case, as a dumb, obsessive nerd, reciting full episodes to strangers.
 Yet, if you try to separate yourself from the overabundance of jokes and revisit the film after a few years, you’ll find new tricks that feel as fresh and hysterical as the old ones.
-Holy Grail is, without a doubt, Python’s most packed comedy.
+Holy Grail is, without a doubt, Python’s most-packed comedy.

 There are many funny sides to this movie, and given its notoriety, it’s remarkable how we forget that.
-If you’re sweating blood on this film, watch it again with commentary to uncover its creativity’s second level of appreciation.
+If you’re sweating blood over this film, watch it again with commentary to uncover its creativity’s second level of appreciation.
 It doesn’t appear to be a $400,000 film.
-It’s also entertaining to find out which gags (like the coconut halves) are rooting on a need for low-cost solutions.
-Terry Jones (who only directed after Python broke up) and lone American Terry Gilliam (who warped Python’s cinematic approach into his unique brand of nightmare fantasy) co-direct for the first time.
+It’s also entertaining to find out which gags (like the coconut halves) are rooted in a need for low-cost solutions.
+Terry Jones (who only directed after Python broke up) and lone American Terry Gilliam (who warped Python’s cinematic approach into his unique brand of nightmare fantasy) co-directed for the first time.
 It moves with a strange precision. —Mr. Techler, Graham Techler, Graham Techler, Graham Techler

 The Shawshank Redemption is a Netflix movie that is rooted in a true story (1994)